iterative/dvc.org/content/docs/studio/user-guide/teams.md

 views and settings.
 They can add (invite) and remove collaborators as well as change team settings such as cloud credentials (data remotes).

-DVC Studio does not have the concept of an `Owner` role.
+Iterative Studio does not have the concept of an `Owner` role.
 The user who creates the team has the `Admin` role.
 The privileges of such an admin is the same as that of any other collaborator who has been assigned the `Admin` role.

 > An additional role `Visitor` exists for anonymous users who can open a public
 > view.